Arik Yanko

-Arik Yanko (אריק ינקו; born 21 December 1991) is an Israeli professional footballer who plays for Hapoel Rishon LeZion.
+Arik Yanko (אריק ינקו; born 21 December 1991) is an Israeli professional footballer who plays for Maccabi Jaffa.

 Biography

 Playing career

 Arik Yanko starting playing youth football with Hapoel Tel Aviv.
 As a youth team player, Yanko cracked four teeth during a derby match against Maccabi but played out the entire match.
 This endeared him to the youth team staff who saw the young goalkeeper as having a strong character.

 Yanko made his league debut in a Premier League match against Maccabi Petah Tikva on 4 April 2009 when he replaced Ben Luz in the 80th minute after back up goalkeeper Yaniv Mizrahi was red-carded.
 In October 2009, Yanko said that that moment was by far the most exciting moment of his career.

 International career

 Yanko represented Israel at the 2009 Maccabiah Games, winning a bronze medal.

 In 2013, Yanko was a part of Israel U21 squad.